Metal ammine complex: Structure and bonding

-Ammonia is a Lewis base and a "pure" sigma donor.
-It is also compact such that steric effects are negligible.
-These factors simplify interpretation of structural and spectroscopic results.The Co–N distances in complexes [M(NH3)6]^{n+}| have been examined closely by X-ray crystallography.
+Ammonia is classified as an L ligand in the Covalent bond classification method.
+In the usual electron counting method, it is a two-electron ligand.
+Ammonia is also compact such that steric effects are negligible.
+These factors simplify interpretation of structural and spectroscopic results.The Co–N distances in complexes [M(NH3)6]^{n+}| have been examined repeatedly by X-ray crystallography.

 Examples

 Homoleptic poly(ammine) complexes are known for many of the transition metals.
 Most often, they have the formula [M(NH3)6]^{n+}| where n = 2, 3, and even 4 (M = Pt).

 Platinum group metals

 Platinum group metals form diverse ammine complexes.
 Pentaamine(dinitrogen)ruthenium(II) and the Creutz–Taube complex are well-studied examples of historic significance.
 The complex cis-[PtCl2(NH3)2], under the name Cisplatin, is an important anticancer drug.
 Pentamminerhodium chloride ([RhCl(NH3)5](2+)) is an intermediate in the purification of rhodium from its ores.

 Cobalt(III) and chromium(III)

 The ammines of chromium(III) and cobalt(III) are of historic significance.
 Both families of ammines are relatively inert kinetically, which allows the separation of isomers.
 For example, tetraamminedichlorochromium(III) chloride, [Cr(NH3)4Cl2]Cl, has two forms - the cis isomer is violet, while the trans isomer is green.
 The trichloride of the hexaammine (hexamminecobalt(III) chloride, [Co(NH3)6]Cl3) exists as only a single isomer.
 "Reinecke's salt" with the formula [NH4]+[Cr(NCS)4(NH3)2]−*H2O was first reported in 1863.